 What if you want to go one step forward and look for desired items within a single webpage or website?
 A standard search engine is not suitable for such things.

-You must have seen a small box usually situated at the top corners of a website.
+You must have seen a small box usually situated at the top corner of a website.
 A magnifying glass icon marks the box, and you can search for anything you wish for from the website in that box.

 A search form contains all the algorithms for searching the entered keyword.
-It also includes instructions for different search scenarios and decides what will pop up on different term that a user enters.
+It also includes instructions for different search scenarios and decides what will pop up on different term that user enters.

 Features Of Modern Search Engines

-While adding search form to your website, you can learn a lot from the characteristics of standard search engines that you use daily.
+While adding a search form to your website, you can learn a lot from the characteristics of standard search engines that you use daily.
 The modern search engines have defined a search box perfectly.
 Let us look at some features that you can incorporate into your site search.

 Autocomplete is an important feature present in almost every major search engine.
 More and more websites are including this feature.

 It is especially crucial in shopping websites where you can divert customers to different products through search suggestions.
 They also show professionalism and help the user in finding the required product faster.

 One can access search engines through different devices.
 Smartphones, tablets, and PC users use search engines daily.
 So, the engines need to have the same performance on all platforms.
 You can open and search anything on Google from an entry-level mobile device to a supercomputer.